Learning Support Assistant

 - United Kingdom

-The college recognises the importance of working closely with parents and students, parishes and primary schools towards excellence.
+The school recognises the importance of working closely with parents and students, parishes and primary schools towards excellence.
 We strive to work in close partnership with our family of schools, with our local community and business sharing our specialist facilities and resources.
 By developing and disseminating good practice, especially in the teaching and learning of Mathematics and Computing, all learners will benefit.

 There is a calm, tolerant and supportive atmosphere in which talents are developed and weaknesses understood.
 The Christian spirituality of the school is reflected in curriculum, liturgy, prayer and practice.
 These important aspects of our community nurture students on their unique journey of faith.

 Structured programmes for all students, a caring pastoral system and excellent facilities ensure that St. Mary’s remains a popular choice.
-The college environment is pleasant and well maintained.
+The school environment is pleasant and well maintained.
 Classrooms and specialist areas enhance learning.
 Effective displays throughout the buildings celebrate the range and vigour of all aspects of school life.
-This range and vigour is further seen in the full programme of extra-curricular activities that enrich our students’ lives and further enhance the reputation of the college.
+This range and vigour is further seen in the full programme of extra-curricular activities that enrich our students’ lives and further enhance the reputation of the school.

 Please note that you are wholly responsible for fact checking in respect of the information provided by schools.
 Please also check for the latest visa and work permit requirements that may apply.
 Tes is not responsible for the content of advertisements or the policies adopted by advertising schools.
 Tes asks that all schools follow Tes' Fair Recruitment Policy.